JakeTrock/libreOfficeWasm/README.md

 A man can dream I guess

+[ use the files from releases I did not have time to use git lfs ]

-Well anyways if you want to run this for now, do:
+Well anyways if you want to run this for now, download the zip from releases and do:

 ```
 chmod +x serve.py